PubInv/tetrobot/index.md

 The Gluss Project seeks to build Gluss, a robotic material that moves like a slug but is strong like a truss.
 We are exploring using networks of linear actuators connected in triangular shapes to build strong space frames that can ooze into position.
 This a version of the TETROBOT concept from 20 years ago made accessible to hobbyist.

 The Gluss Project is a part of <a href="https://github.com/PubInv/PIFAH">Public Invention</a>, which seeks to invent things directly beneficial to all humanity without seeking profit or patents.
 The project was started in August, 2015.

+Here is a summary of our presentation at SxSW Create, 2017:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kYpHKjkcXKA" frameborder="0" allowfullscreen></iframe>

 ## Status

-Currently the Gluss Project is mostly Robert L. Read, although we welcome your assistance.
+Currently the Gluss Project is Robert L. Read, full time, and Joshua Hannan and a number of students working as part time volunteers, although we welcome additional assistance.
 We have acheived a crawling robot made of three tetrahedra.
 Technically, this a "5TetGlussbot", but we are seeking a more personal name.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/zl0AEfxyVMw" frameborder="0" allowfullscreen></iframe>

-We demoed this at the Wichita Mini Maker Faire, and were very pleased that children enjoy it.

 You may wish to subscribe to our <a href="https://www.youtube.com/watch?v=1T8XSMhwKUE">YouTube Channel</a>, since because motion is so intrinsic to the Gluss Project, videos are good way to show what we are doing.

-The 3TetGlussbot uses commercial linear acuators and the "Turret Joint", an invention of Kwon, Song and Kim, implemented by Rob using a 3D printer.
+The Glussbot uses commercial linear acuators and the "Turret Joint", an invention of Kwon, Song and Kim, implemented by Rob using a 3D printer.
 It is controlled by two Arduino Mega with an open-source shield we designed ourselves to allow up to 6 motors to be controlled with a single Mega.
 An Emacs lisp program communicates via bluetooth with the two controller, giving us a command line interface to control the robot.

 ## A Techical Paper